Ivan-Kouznetsov/aartl-vscode-extension/README.md

 # AARTL for Visual Studio Code

+## Requirements

+To use this extension you need to have the [AARTL test runner](https://github.com/Ivan-Kouznetsov/aartl/releases) on your machine.

 ## Functionality

 An extension for Agnostic API Reliability Testing Language (AARTL) files.
 It has the following features: